aaronbloomfield/dada/hws/hw5-obfuscation.md

 - You can use a regular expression replacement subroutine to replace all occurrences of white space with a single space - depending on your language, this may make calling `split()` (or equivalent) easier.
 - Quality is more important than quantity.
 Putting in thousands of NOPs will just make us cranky when trying to grade your program.
 - To tell if it's a jump target, you just have to check if a single colon is in the line.
 - Note that you should not put any obfuscation opcodes between a cmp and it's respective jump command, as that may interfere with the conditional jump.
+You can assume that there not be any other assembly commands (much less any that modify the condition codes) between a `cmp` and it's respective conditional jump.
 - Using randomization is going to be necessary, otherwise it will just create another x64 program pattern to match exactly.